Wolfgang-check24/bitbucket-cascade-merge/README.md

 `DEVELOPMENT_BRANCH_NAME` - this should typically be `develop`.
 If you're not using `develop` for your current develop branch, I question your life choices, but it's a free country.

 `BITBUCKET_USERNAME` - Username for bitbucket user that will be doing the API calls and creating the automatic pull requests.
 It's best if this is a non-human user, i.e. a dedicated bitbucket account for builds or bots.

-`BITBUCKET_PASSWORD` - Password for bitbucket user that will be doing the API calls and creating the automatic pull
+`BITBUCKET_TOKEN` - Access Token of the bitbucket user.
+Can be used in alternative to `BITBUCKET_USERNAME`.
+Password not needed in this case

-                     requests.
+`BITBUCKET_PASSWORD` - Password for bitbucket user that will be doing the API calls and creating the automatic pull requests.
 It's best if this is a non-human user, i.e. a dedicated bitbucket account for builds or bots.

 `BITBUCKET_SHARED_KEY` - A random UUID or long value to act as an "Api Key" to protect our webhook